-The ground transport access to the terminal will be provided at the northern side of the site, primarily via a high-capacity connection to the M12 Motorway, to be located north of Elizabeth Drive.
+The ground transport access to the terminal will be provided at the northern side of the Airport Site, expected to be primarily via a high-capacity connection to the M12 Motorway, to be located north of Elizabeth Drive.

 Configuration

 The terminal will be an integrated international/domestic terminal, with at least two public passenger levels.